Sail to the Outer Hebrides and discover the magic of the Enchanted Isles from a classic tall ship.

+Join tall ship Bessie Ellen in the Scottish harbour town of Oban for a sailing holiday to remember!
 Pass through the Sound of Mull, past the quaint coastal town of Tobermory and out into the waters of the Minch, passing the Small Isles.
-Sail north toward the magnificent Outer Hebridian islands and onto the little known Shiant Isles.
+Sail north toward the magnificent Outer Hebridean islands and onto the little known Shiant Isles.

 The Shiants (or “enchanted isles” in Scottish Gaelic) are a group of uninhabited islands that are known for their remoteness, dramatic coastline and rare seabirds.
 Home to one of RSPB Scotlands Sea bird Recovery projects, life on these remote islands is truly wild and equally important for our national bird populations.
 Anchor up and explore these wonders by foot whilst soaking up the rugged coastlines and keeping your eyes peeled at all times for exotic flora, fauna, wildlife and interesting archaeological remains.

 WONDERFUL WILDLIFE ENCOUNTERS

 A sailing holiday in Scotland comes with guaranteed wildlife watching and not a week passes without seeing at least three of the Big five – Red Deer, Otter, Seal, Golden Eagle and of course the Red Squirrel.
 It is possible to stand amongst puffin burrows whilst watching the to-ing and fro-ing of the parent birds as they feed their young with mouths full of eels.
 Whales and dolphins are often seen out to the North of Colonsay and Canna, mostly Minke but Orca have also been known to visit these waters, so keep those eyes peeled!